neondatabase/website/content/docs/tutorial/use-branching-for-test.md

 SELECT * FROM elements ORDER BY id;
 ```

-You find that the query successfully removed duplicates from the `elements` table.
+You should find that the query successfully removed duplicates from the `elements` table.
 You can now safely apply the query to your production branch, and the test branch can be deleted.

 ## Conclusion

 Congratulations.
-You completed the _Neon tutorial_.
+You have completed the _Neon tutorial_.
 Here is a recap of what was covered:

-- You learned how to create a Neon project.
+- You learned how to set up a Neon project.
-- You created a table and inserted data using the Neon **SQL Editor**.
+- You learned how to create a table and insert data using the Neon **SQL Editor**.
+- You learned hwo to explore data using the **Tables** feature in the Neon Console.
-- You learned about Neon's database branching feature and how you can use it to recover lost data
+- You learned about Neon's database branching feature and how you can use it to recover lost data.
-- You learned how you can use branches to test potentially destructive queries before before running them in production.
+- You learned how to use a branch to test a potentially destructive query before running it in production.